-Many still relays on the utilization of Calling Cards or more appropriately called prepaid calling phone cards.
-These cards can offer significant savings, however these do come with several caveats (read fees) here below we detail some of the most common fees, believe or not this not a complete list!
+Many still rely on the utilization of Calling Cards or more appropriately called prepaid calling phone cards.
+These cards can offer significant savings, however, these do come with several caveats (read fees) here below we detail some of the most common fees, believe or not this not a complete list!

-Billing Fee: At the end of the call a billing fee is applied IF a balance remains.
+- Billing Fee: At the end of the call billing fee is applied IF a balance remains.

-Maintenance Fee: After first use, and for a certain of time the card is not used (say every 3 or 5 days) a maintenance fee is applied
+- Maintenance Fee: After the first use, and for a certain time the card is not used (say every 3 or 5 days) a maintenance fee is applied

-Where is all this information disclosed? you may ask..
-Majority of the phone cards disclose this on the back of the cards or on their websites.
-Though trying to read all the disclosure before buying a prepaid calling phone card will make us all have a facial expression of the like Mr. Magoo.
+Where is all this information disclosed?
+You could ask.
+The majority of the phone cards disclose this on the back of the cards or on their websites.
+Though trying to read all the disclosure before buying a prepaid calling phone card will make us all have a facial expression like Mr. Magoo.
 IF you so venture have at hand a good magnifying glass.
-Even on the prepaid phone cards websites sometime is obscure to get to the information, you need to know what you are looking for to find it.
+Even on the prepaid phone card websites sometimes is obscure to get to the information, you need to know what you are looking for to find it.

-The fact is that long distance/international calling with providers such as Localphone, Phone Power, AxVoice, Skype or Talkit is easy, very convenient, rates are very competitive and you can call using a plethora of means: your home phone, Smartphone, your laptop even from a SmartTV! (as in the case of Skype)
+The fact is that long-distance/international calling with providers such as Localphone, VoIP Much, VoIPly or Talkit is easy, very convenient, rates are either free or very competitive and you can call using a plethora of means: your home phone, Smartphone, your laptop even from a SmartTV! (as in the case of some apps)